codingspidy/marmeto-assignment/Readme.md

 1. Clone the repository.
 2. Open the `index.html` file in a web browser.

-##live server
+##  Live website

-You can also view this project live at [link](https://marmeto-coding-assigment.vercel.app/)
+You can also view this project live at [https://marmeto-coding-assigment.vercel.app/](https://marmeto-coding-assigment.vercel.app/)